 b HRP = Horseradish peroxidase

-All IHC optimization procedures are documented and follow established proprietary Standard Operating Procedures (SOPs), and are additionally conducted in accordance with Good Laboratory Practice (GLP) guidelines unless otherwise specified.
-We welcome the opportunity to work with you to develop or optimize an efficacious IHC method designed specifically for your study.
+All IHC/IF optimization procedures are documented and follow established proprietary Standard Operating Procedures (SOPs), and are additionally conducted in accordance with Good Laboratory Practice (GLP) guidelines unless otherwise specified.
+We welcome the opportunity to work with you to develop or optimize an efficacious IHC/IF method designed specifically for your study.